 Remember that the BBD/clock is an analog sampler.
-The waveform that is outputted from the BBD will resemble the input signal but will have discrete jumps in amplitude.
+The waveform outputted from the BBD will resemble the input signal but will have discrete jumps in amplitude.

 I’ll repost the sampling illustration from earlier:

 This means there are sharp jumps in amplitude and these square-like steps are a cause of distortion and saturation.
-Often time this saturation will show up as increased harmonic content and even as the introduction of new harmonics.
+Oftentimes, this saturation will show up as increased harmonic content and even as the introduction of new harmonics.

-The reconstruction filter is another low-pass filter that aims to reduce this saturation/distortion with overly affecting the overall tone of the signal.
+The reconstruction filter is another low-pass filter that aims to reduce this saturation/distortion without overly affecting the overall tone of the signal.